BlueWallet/LndHub/README.md

 This feature creates an additional address from LND after an onchain address is created and assigned to the user.

 ```
-generateSafetyOnChainAddress: false, // defaults to false
+generateSafetyOnChainAddress: true, // defaults to false
 ```

 ### [Feature] Check account balance, bc1 address